Focus43/Concrete5-Pagoda/README.md

 pushing pulling via Git (instructions for: [OSX](http://help.pagodabox.com/customer/portal/articles/200927), [Windows](http://help.pagodabox.com/customer/portal/articles/202068)), and the following installed on your local computer:[VirtualBox](https://www.virtualbox.org/), and [Vagrant](http://docs.vagrantup.com/v2/installation/).

 * After logging in, click this link to launch a new C5 instance: https://pagodabox.com/q/u8/go.
+(Be patient, takes a sec to initialize).

 * Once the app has launched, visit the app dashboard and look for 'Show Git Clone Url'.
 Copy the URL, then on your local computer, `$git clone {git-url-here}`.